Wiki

 SPDR Gold Shares earns its place as the optimal choice for active traders, even with its higher 0.40% expense ratio.

-As the original gold ETF launched in 2004, GLD commands market leadership with $139.14 billion in assets.
+As the original gold ETF launched in 2004, GLD commands market leadership with over $180 billion in assets, making it the largest gold ETF in the world by a wide margin.
+In Q1 2026 alone, GLD attracted nearly $15 billion in new inflows.

 The real advantage lies in extraordinary liquidity: 7 million shares change hands daily on average, creating near-negligible bid-ask spreads of just 0.007%.
 That's five times tighter than competitors, and the difference matters when you're trading frequently.